Give by midnight, Dec. 31, and your tax-deductible gift will be DOUBLED for kids!

 “I had a lot of fears,” John admits.
 “Is she going to get taunted at school?
 What’s it going to be like for her?”

 She underwent her first surgery at CHLA when she was 6 months old.
-During that surgery and subsequent ones, orthopaedic surgeon and hand specialist Milan Stevanovic, MD, carefully separated Emily’s thumb and index finger, which were too close together on her left hand.
+During that surgery and subsequent ones, orthopedic surgeon and hand specialist Milan Stevanovic, MD, carefully separated Emily’s thumb and index finger, which were too close together on her left hand.
 He also performed two surgeries on her right hand.
 In all, Emily has had six surgeries on her hands.

 “Basically, I arranged her fingers on both hands into more functional positions,” he explains.
 “It’s very important for these kids to have corrective surgery early in life so they can get the best results.”